hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ```

 ## 4. Start the node
+**Additional step needed for now** - Set your machine time zone to UTC:  `export TZ=UTC` for consistent contract behavior until the contract level bug is resolved.

 You can easily start the node by typing the following command in the folder where the node was installed:

 ```npm run start```